Preparing Your AWS RDS PostgreSQL Database for Logical Replication to Linode Managed Database

 ]

-Obtain parameter values for a given parameter group
+2. Use the describe-db-parameters subcommand to obtain the parameter values for a given parameter group (e.g., default.postgres16):

 aws rds describe-db-parameters \